noseka1/multiregional-observability/README.md

 ## Deploying

-You will need TLS certificates for Observatorium API, Prometheus and Grafana.
+You will need TLS certificates for Observatorium API, Prometheus, Grafana, and Promtail.
 See [Creating TLS certificates](docs/creating_tls_certificates.md) for more details on how to generate them.
 Alternatively, Observatorium also supports [OIDC (OpenID Connect) for authentication](https://github.com/observatorium/deployments/tree/master/environments/local).

 Create `observatorium` namespace.
 Everything else will be deployed into this namespace: